Elimination of violence against women and girls

 Canada is committed to helping countries implement the UN Convention on the Elimination of All Forms of Discrimination Against Women.

 Violence against women and girls violates their human rights— in every context:

 - trafficking in persons

 - female genital mutilation/cutting

 - child, early and forced marriage

 It is an obstacle to gender equality, development, prosperity, peace and security.

 Canada’s international humanitarian assistance supports the prevention of and response to sexual and gender-based violence.
-Canada is the current lead of the Call to Action on Protection from Gender-Based Violence in Emergencies.
+As part of this approach, Canada is a member of the Call to Action on Protection from Gender-Based Violence in Emergencies.

 For more information